 Being prepared for an emergency

-Here are some important resources to get you and your family ready in case of a community emergency:
+Here are some important resources to get you and your family ready in case of a wildfire or other emergency situation:

 - Guidelines on emergency readiness in the event of an emergency (Public Safety Canada)

 - 72-Hour Emergency Guide (Public Safety Canada)